 Liquid Shield Kit

-One set of Liquid Shield Kit
+Contains the set of parts for one Liquid Shield

 FSA / HSA funds accepted.

 The Liquid Shield system by Pumpables is different from traditional hard flange systems because it contains a soft interior insert, the Liquid insert.
 This is made out of lovely soft liquid silicone, and it works very differently from a traditional flange.

 The Liquid insert moulds to the breast tissue, and provides a soft environment for the nipple to be drawn down.
 Because the Liquid insert is full-length, and extends all the way from the breast right past the nipple, there are no edges or friction, just a nice comfortable material of liquid silicone.

 As the Liquid insert is flexible, when your breast pump applies suction the Liquid insert will actually collapse down around your nipple, which helps compress and massage the nipple.
 This mimics the way your baby's palate compresses the nipple when she is breastfeeding.

 Which shield size to choose?